How to Avoid a Student Loan Scam

 According to the Federal Trade Commission, multiple companies took advantage of the confusion to bilk student loan borrowers out of $8.8 million by charging advanced fees for debt relief services that did not exist.

-Unfortunately, given the enormous amount of student loan debt in the United States right now (to the tune of $1.3 trillion, trailing only mortgage debt as the largest source of consumer debt in the country), it’s to be expected that some unscrupulous companies are going to try and take advantage of stressed out consumers looking for a solution.
+Unfortunately, given the enormous amount of student loan debt in the United States right now (to the tune of $1.75 trillion), it’s to be expected that some unscrupulous companies are going to try and take advantage of stressed out consumers looking for a solution.
 So it’s worth remembering what is and isn’t possible when it comes to student loan debt, as well as the signs that a student loan forgiveness program is very likely a scam.

-For anyone toiling away under mounds of student loan debt (the class of 2016 left school with an average of just over $37,000 in student loan debt), the idea that your debt could just disappear overnight is an enormously appealing one.
+For anyone toiling away under mounds of student loan debt, the idea that your debt could just disappear overnight is an enormously appealing one.
 Unfortunately, it’s deeply unlikely.

 Programs like PSLF require that you follow very particular guidelines – with PSLF you’ll want to complete and submit the Employment Certification for Public Service Loan Forgiveness form annually to verify that you’re making qualifying payments.

 Review the information at StudentAid.Ed.gov, which breaks down all available options for the forgiveness or cancellation of federal student loans.
 It’s very important to know that, if eligible, you can sign up for any of these programs on your own, for free.
 You don’t need a third party (particularly one charging fees) to sign you up for any student loan repayment plans.

 Signs of a Student Loan Scam